Radbanks/CretileKit/README.md

 Please be mindful of the proper componenets needed to be used.
 The Website used to run the above files is https://app.cretile.com/ , but the .ino files can only be used with the Arduino IDE for Cretile software.

-### I am in no way associated with Cretile and its company these are just codes I made using their Kit and Web application.
+### I am in no way associated with the Cretile, these are just codes I made using their Kit.